dfhoughton/ranagrams/README.md

 FLAGS:
     -h, --help        Prints help information
-    -C, --no-cache    do not cache partial results (this saves memory and costs speed) -r, --random      (partially) shuffle order of discovery -w, --words-in    Returns the set of words composable from the letters in the input phrase -V, --version     Prints version information
+    -C, --no-cache    Do not cache partial results (this saves memory and costs speed) -r, --random      (Partially) shuffle order of discovery -w, --words-in    Returns the set of words composable from the letters in the input phrase -V, --version     Prints version information

 OPTIONS:
-    -d, --dictionary <file>    a line-delimited list of words usable in anagrams [default: /Users/houghton/.anagram-dictionary.txt]
+    -d, --dictionary <file>    A line-delimited list of words usable in anagrams [default: /Users/houghton/.anagram-dictionary.txt]
-    -x, --exclude <word>...    exclude this word from anagrams -i, --include <word>...    include this word in the anagrams -l, --limit <n>            only find this many anagrams -t, --threads <n>          the number of threads to use during anagram collection [default: 8]
+    -x, --exclude <word>...
+Exclude this word from anagrams -i, --include <word>...
+Include this word in the anagrams -l, --limit <n>            Only find this many anagrams -t, --threads <n>          The number of threads to use during anagram collection [default: 8]

 ARGS:
-    <word>...    the words for which you want an anagram
+    <word>...
+The words for which you want an anagram

-Ranagrams generates all the possible anagrams from a given phrase, dictionary, and text normalization (elimination of non-word characters and conversion of case).
+Ranagrams generates all the possible anagrams from a given phrase and dictionary.
 Note "given some dictionary."
 Ranagrams does not have a word list built in.
 You must tell it what words it may use in an anagram.
 I have made myself such a list out of a list of English words I found on the Internet from which I delted all the words likely to offend people.
 By default ranagrams will look in your home directory for a file called .anagrams-dictionary.txt.

-In many cases this a simple phrase will have hundreds of thousands or millions of phrases, setting aside permutations.
+In many cases a simple phrase will have hundreds of thousands or millions of anagrams, setting aside permutations.
 The phrase "rotten apple", for example, with a fairly ordinary dictionary of of 109,217 English words, produces 2695 anagrams.
 Here are 10: